Live Saver. Problem Solver.

 Convincing to the last detail.

 High Quality AD & DA

 The A32 uses the most recent low-latency AD & DA generation from Cirrus Logic.
 The high performance converters capture and restore audio signals with all details, a highly neutral frequency response and low distortion.
-All analog inputs and output are using balanced TRS jacks, and can be set independently to levels between -8dBu and +20dBu.
+All analog inputs and output are using D-Sub connectors, and can be set independently to levels between -8dBu and +20dBu.